hadimsnj/SGRACEx1/demo/README.md

  self.att2 = GATConv_SGRACE(dataset.num_node_features, hidden_channels,head_count,dropout=0.1, alpha=0.2, concat=False)

  10.4 These steps very similar as in 5 but now instead of offloading to the FPGA all the layer processing happens on the CPU or GPU including the quantization/dequantization functions.
-The key variable is acc in config.py the is now set to zero so all hardware processing is emulated in software.
+The key variables are **acc** in config.py the is now set to zero and **fake_quantization** set to one so all hardware processing is emulated in software.

 11. All these preparation steps have already been done in the demo_sgrace.py located in the emulation directory.
 Run the emulation mode demonstration in your desktop with python3 demo_sgrace.py.
 Remember we are not use the FPGA board at all in emulation mode and just using your main desktop to run the model.
 The desktop emulation can use a CUDA GPU (if available) changing the device setting in config.py but this is not necessary.